This article allows to quickly identify this known problem and fix it using one of the suggested workarounds.

 On the gateway, incoming UDP or TCP packets are supposed to be re-routed to the same network interface as the one from where they are coming from.
 This alone could be denied by security features (e.g router RPF check).

-While packets from pod to ClusterIP will go through the gateway, packets in the way back won’t if the pod and the backend behind the ClusterIP are on the same subnetwork.
+While packets from pod to ClusterIP will go through the gateway, packets returning will not be able to if the pod and the backend behind the ClusterIP are on the same subnetwork.
 In the case of a TCP connection, it means the gateway will only see the 1st and the 3rd packets of the TCP 3-way handshake.
 A firewall could block this traffic.